 Little Italy Days – Where Are You Italy?
 Where Are You Bloomfield?

 At its core, the main reason Little Italy Days falls apart is that it was designed to celebrate Bloomfield's Italian roots, and ends up only barely delivering on either.

-On the Bloomfield front, it felt like only 10-20% of all vendors participating in the festival were local to Bloomfield, and some, like Baby Loves Tacos and Bitter Ends Luncheonette, went as far as closing for summer vacation and improvement projects during the event (a good choice in our opinion).
+On the Bloomfield front, it felt like only 10-20% of all vendors participating in the festival were local to Bloomfield, and some, like Baby Loves Tacos and others went as far as closing for summer vacation and improvement projects during the event (a good choice in our opinion).

 For a festival that is in part to represent the neighborhood, well, it most certainly doesn't feel like that when you walk around.
 After publishing this article I was contacted by the event operator and informed that close to 70% of Bloomfield businesses do participate in Little Italy Days in some form, which, to me, is not readily apparent with the massive amounts of non-local businesses that come in as well.
 All things being equal, I am glad that it is such a high participation rate.

 On the Italian front, the festival had a bit more of a boost.

 Out of the vendors that took part, only a modest percentage were Italian in nature- just about 25% of all vendors in our estimation (and again, many not even from Bloomfield).
 In fact, it is worth noting that local pizza shop Caliente was also present with not one, not two, but at least three stalls located around the festival, making them one of the more prominent businesses in the event.

 One of the problems in combining Italian heritage and Bloomfield proper is that the neighborhood isn't really a Little Italy like it once was.
 Yes, there are still great Italian stores and restaurants, but it isn't like you can find in other cities, and certainly not to the point where it could sustain a proper festival on its own.